Primary Research Area :

 • "The Gift of the Useless Weapon in Beowulf and the Icelandic Sagas," Arkiv för nordisk filologi, vol. 94 (1979), pp. 82-90.

-Unferth's often noted, problematic change of character in Beowulf is explained.
-Based on an examination of numerous Old Norse analogues, the gift of an eventually ineffective sword to the bear's son hero by a king (or other host) is found to be paradigmatic.
-Since Hrothgar had indeed given Beowulf a sword before the hero's underwater encounter, it appears that the author of Beowulf tried to save the reputation of the king by having a less noble character donate the weapon that proves useless.
-In order to do so, the author was forced into imparting to Unferth an unmotivated character change from antagonistic to helpful.
+Unferth's often noted change of character in Beowulf has remained problematic for well over a century.
+Based on an examination of numerous Old Norse analogues, the gift of an eventually ineffective sword to the visiting bear's son hero by a king (or other host) is found to be an essential part of the narrative.
+Since King Hrothgar had indeed given the visiting Beowulf a sword before the hero's underwater encounter, it appears that the author of Beowulf then tried to save the reputation of the king by having a less noble character donate the weapon that proves useless.
+In order to do so, the author was forced into imparting to Unferth an unmotivated character change from openly antagonistic to unexpectedly helpful.
 Download "The Gift of the Useless Weapon"

 • "Beowulf's Swimming Contest with Breca: Old Norse Parallels," Folklore, vol. 89 (1978), pp. 52-59.